Notes from the Field

 Welcome to Notes from the Field, a video series straight from our TNC scientists in the field.

-Meet some of the amazing species that support the ecosystems we all rely on — they’re also pretty cute!
+Meet some of the amazing species that support the ecosystems we all rely on—they’re also pretty cute!
 This variety of life is what we call biodiversity.
 The habitat we protect for these species can sequester carbon at incredible rates, a critical tool in our fight against climate change.

 Say hello to the animals and plants that work behind the scenes to make our lives possible, and find out what The Nature Conservancy is doing to protect them.

-EPISODE 4 & 5: Tracking the Elusive Giant Kangaroo Rat and Blunt Nosed Leopard Lizard
+EPISODES 4 & 5: Tracking the Elusive Giant Kangaroo Rat and Blunt Nosed Leopard Lizard

 At TNC we often say that nature is our solution, and the giant kangaroo rat is a natural problem-solver.